collective/pretaweb.healthcheck/README.rst

   - Move your unused Plone pages into a subfolder.
 They won't be found any more.
 Earlier versions used the virtual_hosting mapping to find Plone sites.
 This version doesn't
   - Have proper monitoring in Place. `Sentry`_ has proper `Plone integration`_ and in its default configuration will send you mails for errors only and only once.
 So after cutting the noise by fixing a bunch of invisible bugs, every mail is usually an actionable item.
-  - Implement the first todo from the todo list below, then configure this package and HAProxy properly, so that you can use different backend for different Plone sites or language folders.
+  - Configure this package and HAProxy so that you can use different backend for different Plone sites or language folders.
 Then the breakage is more local.

 If you have a dedicated Zope Instance for a single Plone site, and your users can't break the Plone page easily, this is much less an issue.

 Todo
 ----
-- [ ] Allow some form of configuration to filter out specific navroots.
-Useful if one has many languages an not each backend zeoclient handles each language
 - [ ] Caching under Plone 5 is currently not working very well: `subrequest bug`_

 Testing